csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

   Watching...
 ```

-## Get pedals by songID - curl
+## Get Pedals by SongID - curl

 1. If you have not done so, run the JSON server following the steps given in the "Running JSON server" section.

-2. Leave the JSON server running and open the repo again in another Git Bash window using one of the two methods explained in Step 1.
+2. Leave the JSON server running and open the repo again in another Git Bash window using one of the two methods explained in the "Running JSON Server" section.
 For this, it does not matter which directory is opened.

 3. Run the following curl command.
 Replace `{base_url}` with the base URL or directory where your API is hosted.